null-channel/live-learning/NullDB/FileSystem/Lesson Plan.md

 Objectives:
 Why:
-- Why is it helpful
+- Why metadata is it helpful
 - what is some of the data
 	- lets us keep track of things like schema version, record version, and for us most importantly it lets us keep track of if it is deleted without special characters.